Tweak General terms & conditions

 It is the responsibility of the client to make sure all necessary information reaches Tweak at the appropriate time(s), and time spent requesting/sourcing information may be charged for.

-Tweak will endeavor to respond to change requests in an agreed time frame.
+Tweak will endeavour to respond to change requests in an agreed time frame.
 This applies to standard office hours Mon-Fri 9.30am –5.30pm.
 Whilst we are usually available outside office hours we cannot guarantee response times.

 Who owns what?